jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 All API endpoints (service operations) will be declared as `async`, in the API layer.

-While this may not be always necessary, this pattern is estabished in this layer to correctly support async operations in lower layers of the vertical slice/subdomain.
+While this may not be always necessary, this pattern is established in this layer to correctly support async operations in lower layers of the vertical slice/subdomain.

 > Note: To support `async` properly anywhere within a single HTTP request, we need to `async` from the entry point [all the way down](https://learn.microsoft.com/en-us/archive/msdn-magazine/2013/march/async-await-best-practices-in-asynchronous-programming) (the stack) to the response.